 Doctoral Student Marika Paaso

 Marika Paaso is a PhD Student of Communication in the Department of Language and Communication Studies at University of Jyväskylä.
 She also has extensive experience as a journalist for the Finnish Broadcasting Company Yle.
 In her PhD thesis she is focusing on privacy, publicity and impression management of journalists on social media.

-Minna Markkanen is an MA student and research assistant at the Department of Language and Communication Studies at the University of Jyväskylä.
-She is currently working in the SOMEDIA research project which is interested in technology-mediated creativity and innovation in media organizations.
+Minna Koivula is a Doctoral student at the Department of Language and Communication Studies at the University of Jyväskylä.
+She is currently working in the Media Work 2030 research project which studies the effects of digitalization in media work.
+Previously, she worked at the Somedia project.
 Her research interests include innovation and creativity in journalism as well as future directions for journalism and media work.

 Project Researcher Anniina Huusko

 Post Doc Researcher Salla-Maaria Laaksonen, University of Helsinki